 Visualising transports the person into another world.
 If you only look at the picture on the right, you can see the beauty of the roses.
 However, if you describe how it feels when you touch them, the fragrance coming from the bush and also include some sounds, the listener can easily see themselves there.
 I'm truly grateful to my husband who creates some amazing special effects which make my visualisations sound so real.

-Take a look at some of my visualisation-based lesson plans
+Take a look at one of my

 What do my students say?